nilstuerling/CISC-327-Web-Project/CI-Python/qa327_test/R2_failure_report.md

 * Failing a conditional inside wrapper function frontend.authenticate, and redirecting to logout instead
     * Fixed by mocking backend.login_user to return valid_user instance
+    * Also added similar frontend.authenticate-like functionality in frontend '/register' GET method, to not only check if user is logged in but if user exists

 ### R2.2
 * Could not directly validate an html page rendering with Seleniumbase